-Thomas Heyward Tomb – Jasper County, South Carolina
+Thomas Heyward Tomb – Ridgeland, South Carolina

 South Carolina | SC Picture Project | Jasper County Photos | Thomas Heyward Tomb

 The Heyward family remained prominent in South Carolina.
 One of Thomas Heyward’s daughters married Major James Hamilton, who served as a South Carolina congressman, a US representative, mayor of the city of Charleston, and governor of South Carolina between 1830 and 1832.
 A niece married William Drayton, who also served as a state and US congressman, ultimately becoming the president of the US Bank in 1841.
 A later Heyward descendant, Duncan Clinch Heyward, served as Governor of the state between 1903 and 1907.
-In 1935, descendant Debose Heyward distinguished himself in the world of art when his novel Porgy was adapted by George Gershwin into the opera Porgy and Bess.
+In 1935, descendant Dubose Heyward distinguished himself in the world of art when his novel Porgy was adapted by George Gershwin into the opera Porgy and Bess.

 Thomas Heyward Tomb Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Thomas Heyward Tomb, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!